Dear Public Retirement System Trustees, Chief Officers, and Executive Directors,

 It was important to measure all plan designs on a level playing field.
 Full methodological details are available in the paper we’ve published summarizing the Retirement Security Report data, but generally when it was necessary to look at account balances (natural to defined contribution and guaranteed return designs) we measured the net present value of pension benefits; and when it was necessary to look at replacement rates in annualized income terms (natural to pension plans) we annuitized the value of lump sums using conservative values.

-How are the Costs of Plans Factored Into the Scoring Methodology?
+How are the Costs of Public Retirement System Plans Factored Into the Scoring Methodology?

 The costs of plan provisions is not the focus of this project.
 They matter a lot in the grand scheme, of course, and there might be trade-offs that reasonably favor lower benefits for lower costs in certain jurisdictions.
 But the scores from this report are not intended to reflect the underlying costs of the benefits themselves.
 The objective here is to measure whether the benefits being offered are meeting their promises not just in a literal legal sense, but in a figurative moral sense.
 Are public sector workers enrolled in deferred compensation plans being called “retirement plans” actually being put on a path to adequate retirement income security?